JPL24hub/EVMx/README.md

 ### 🔑 Keccak Code

-The Keccak-256 implementation is provided by its original designers and released under CC0 (public domain).
+The Keccak-256 implementation is provided by its original designers and released under **CC0 (public domain)**:  <https://creativecommons.org/publicdomain/zero/1.0/>

 ---